ztang99/Graph-Based-Benchmark/README.md

 ## Introduction

-This repository holds scripts used to generate a pangenome-graph-based variant benchmarking set.
+This repository holds scripts used to generate a [pangenome-graph-based variant benchmarking set](https://wangcluster.wustl.edu/~juanfmacias/Graph_based_HapMap_Truth_Set/).
 This benchmarking set generation method successfully generated a highly accurate variant benchmarking set for artificial somatic variants in the HapMap mixture.
-More information about HapMap cell line mixture can be found here (add link to paper later).
+More information about the methodology can be found [here]().

 Analyses and validation code mentioned in the manuscript above are in a separate GitHub repository: https://github.com/jinlab-washu/HapMap-BenchmarkSet-Manuscript.git.